 When you breathe in, air enters through your mouth or nose and goes into your lungs through the trachea (windpipe).
 The trachea divides into 2 tubes called the bronchi (singular, bronchus), which divide into smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli or acini.

 Many tiny blood vessels run through the alveoli.
-They allow oxygen from the air that you breathe in to be absorbed into your blood and pass carbon dioxide from the body into the alveoli.
+They absorb oxygen from the inhaled air into your blood and pass carbon dioxide from the body into the alveoli.
 This is expelled from the body when you breathe out.
 Taking in oxygen and getting rid of carbon dioxide are your lungs' main functions.

-Carcinomas can start in the cells that line the bronchi, bronchioles, or alveoli.
-If the carcinoma cells are only in the top layer of cells lining these structures, it is called in-situ carcinoma.
+Carcinomas can start in the cells that line the inside of the bronchi, bronchioles, or alveoli.
+If the carcinoma cells are only in the top layer of cells lining these structures, it is called in-situ carcinoma (or carcinoma in situ).
 This is considered a pre-cancer.

 Carcinomas are named based on how the cells look under the microscope.
-Adenocarcinoma is a type of carcinoma where the cells resemble gland cells, such as the glands that secrete mucus in the lungs.
-It is the most common type of lung cancer in the United States.
+Adenocarcinoma is a type of non-small cell lung cancer where the cells resemble gland cells, such as the glands that secrete mucus in the lungs.
+This is the most common type of lung cancer in the United States.

-These terms describe different types of lung adenocarcinoma based on how the cells look and are arranged under the microscope (called growth patterns).
+These terms describe different types of lung adenocarcinoma, which are based on how the cells look and are arranged under the microscope (called growth patterns).
 Some tumors look basically the same throughout the tumor, and some can look different in different areas of the tumor.
 Some growth patterns have a better prognosis (outlook) than others.
-Still, since some tumors can have a mixture of patterns, we can’t always tell all the types contained in a tumor based on a biopsy which sampled only a small part of the tumor.
+Since some tumors can have a mixture of patterns, the pathologist can’t always tell all the types contained in a tumor just based on a biopsy that samples only a small part of the tumor.
 To know what types a tumor contains, the entire tumor must be removed.

-Small cell carcinoma, oat cell carcinoma, or small cell undifferentiated carcinoma is a special type of lung cancer that tends to grow and spread quickly.
+Small cell carcinoma (also known as small cell lung cancer) is a special type of lung cancer that tends to grow and spread quickly.
 Since it has often spread outside the lung at the time it is diagnosed, it is rarely treated with surgery.
 It is most often treated with chemotherapy, which might be combined with radiation.
 The chemotherapy used is different from what is used for other types of lung cancers.

 Carcinoid tumors are a special type of tumor.
 They start from cells of the diffuse neuroendocrine system.
 This system is made up of cells that are like nerve cells in certain ways and like hormone-making endocrine cells in other ways.
 These cells do not form an actual organ like the adrenal or thyroid glands.
 Instead, they are scattered throughout the body in organs like the lungs, stomach, and intestines.

-Like most cells in your body, lung neuroendocrine cells sometimes go through certain changes that cause them to grow too much and form tumors.
+Like most cells in your body, the lung neuroendocrine cells sometimes go through certain changes that cause them to grow too much and form tumors.
 These are known as neuroendocrine tumors or neuroendocrine cancers.
-Neuroendocrine cells in other parts of the body can also form tumors and cancers.
-There are 4 types of neuroendocrine lung tumors: small cell lung carcinoma, large cell neuroendocrine carcinoma, atypical carcinoid tumor, and typical carcinoid tumor.
+(Neuroendocrine cells in other parts of the body can also form tumors and cancers.)
+There are 4 types of neuroendocrine lung tumors:

 Typical carcinoid tumors of the lungs are not linked to smoking.
 They tend to be slow growing, and only rarely spread outside the lungs.